mirfieldchurch/mirfieldchurch.github.io/_sermons/2018-09-02-Evening-Sermon.md

 ---
-title: Our Identity In Christ
+title: Where Do We Belong?
 testament: New
 pastor: David Puttick
 book: 1 Peter 1:1-2